marukosy124/mini-web-projects/README.md

 # web-projects

 ## CSCI-web-applications
-This folder contains all the assignments I have done in CSCI2720.
+This folder contains all the assignments I have done in CSCI2720 - Building Web Applications.

 They are small exercises for beginners to learn fundamental web development.